thepavangollapalli/Spotify-Connect-Controller/README.md

 # Spotify Connect Controller

-Provides an Alexa voice skill running on an AWS Lambda instance that can be used to control and switch playback on any available Spotify Connect devices.
+An Alexa voice skill running on an AWS Lambda instance that interfaces with the Spotify API to control and switch playback on any available Spotify Connect devices.

 Examples:
 * "Alexa, ask Spotify Connect to list my devices"